threader/PC-Tuning/docs/building.md

 <summary>Windows 10+</summary>
 <br>

-Since it is quite tedious to obtain a Windows 10+ image with no updates, we can build our own using [UUP dump](https://uupdump.net)
+Since it is quite tedious to obtain a Windows 10+ image with minimal updates, we can build our own using [UUP dump](https://uupdump.net)

 - Search for the Windows version you desire & download the latest instance